jpweber/cole/README.md

 * only knows how to send alerts to http endpoints that accept a json payload.

 ## How does it work
 When you start cole up, one of the required flags is a time duration.
 Cole will start a timer for that specified duration and if doesn't recieve a message from the deadman alert inside of that time duration, it will fire off an alert of it's own.
-There is a forthcoming blog post on jpweber.io on how to leverage a deaman switch alert in your prometheus monitoring and how something like Cole fits in which will provid some more detail in to the thinking of creating a tool like this.
+There is a forthcoming blog post on [jpweber.io](http://jpweber.io
+) on how to leverage a deadman switch alert in your prometheus monitoring and how something like Cole fits in which will provid some more detail in to the thinking of creating a tool like this.

 ## Simple way to see that its working
 `./cole -b "hello world" -e "https://reqres.in/api/users" -m POST -s "dev prometheus" -t 10`